About Me

 Spotify

-Astro[sound]bites has been funded by Outreach and Education Grants from the Division for Planetary Sciences of the American Astronomical Society between 2020 and 2022.
-In addition, we received a Sharing Science grant from the American Geophysical Union in 2022.
+Astro[sound]bites has received Outreach and Education Grants from the Division for Planetary Sciences of the American Astronomical Society and a Sharing Science grant from the American Geophysical Union.
 We have presented about our podcast at numerous scientific and outreach conferences (see my CV for full listing).

 Episode 50: 50 Careers in 50 Minutes